 Pour the yeast and sugar into your warmed milk.
 Note, the milk should not be warmed above 100ºF or it will kill the yeast.
 You can double check them temperature with an instant read thermometer.
 Allow the yeast to bubble.

 Mix in the butter, salt, eggs, and flour.
 Mix until well-combined.

 Turn dough onto a lightly floured counter.
 Gently knead to form a soft dough.

 Place dough in a large buttered glass bowl.
-Now let the dough work it’s magic and rise for two hours.
+Now let the dough work it’s magic and rise until the dough has doubled in size.

 Place dough onto a large lightly floured surface.
 We use one end of our island countertop for rolling the dough.
 If you are limited on space, divide dough in half and repeat the next steps for each portion of the dough.